 Dear Valued Customer,

 Generally, this Dwell Time has been increasing.
-Its effects are unpredictable unfortunately.
+Its effects are unpredictable, unfortunately.
 One container from a vessel can be on the rail in 3 days, while another container from the same vessel, coming to the same… inland city by rail, can take 10 days.
-There are also some nightmare incidents when a container can be buried so deeply in a pile, that it takes more the 10 days to get loaded.
+There are also some nightmare incidents when a container can be buried so deeply in a pile, that it takes more than 10 days to get loaded.

 There is only so much that can be done when this happens.
 We push the ocean carriers once a container has sat for more the three days – which is generally considered to be the standard dwell time.

 Please see the overview directly below.
 This will give you some indication as to the potential for delays.
 The other issue is with CBSA Container Inspections.
 There is no data available as records are not released by the Government Agency.
 Anecdotal evidence would point to the fact that the CBSA is pulling more containers, but that could be, as the Government states, simply because there are more import containers.
 The end result is that it is taking considerably longer to get the containers inspected due to the volume of containers being pulled.
 This can lead to a deeply frustrating situation that we do share with you.